6. Transit Accessibility of all locations in the Region

 Origin_ID | The ID of the building of origin |

 Figure 5.
-The structure of the output table for the Region maps → From every location – fixed-time departure option
+The structure of the default result table for the Region maps → From every location – fixed-time departure

-The thematic map presents the number of buildings reachable in maximum travel time.
-Additional result files present the totals of other attributes chosen for aggregation and for each of these attributes the thematic map of the result for the maximum travel time is constructed.
-The example of the Transit accessibility → Region maps → From every location – fixed-time departure computations here.
+The corresponding thematic map presents the number of buildings reachable in maximum travel time.
+Additional result tables present the totals of other attributes chosen for accessibility assessment and for each of them the thematic map of the result for the maximum travel time is constructed.
+The example of the Region maps → From every location – fixed-time departure computations here.